MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/Creating-jobs-Attract.md

 Creating, approving and posting jobs in Attract
 ===============================================

-This topic describes the elements that a job contains in Attract and provides a guide on creating a job.
+This topic describes the elements that a job contains in Microsoft Dynamics 365 for Talent: Attract and provides a guide on creating a job.

 **Creating a job**